AL-LAD: The Beauty of All Research Chemicals

 Most users report beautiful patterns, bright colors, and vibrations.
 One user reported that a great feeling of merging with the general creative consciousness is possible.
 However, almost everyone agrees that when on AL-LAD music sounds incredible.

-When you compare it to other psychedelics, such as LSD, Psilocybin, and DOC, AL-LAD leads to more striking visuals.
+When compareing it with other psychedelics, such as LSD, Psilocybin, and DOC, AL-LAD leads to more striking visuals.
 Furthermore, the effects are shorter but the comedown is believed to be quite enjoyable.

 AL-LAD: Side Effects & Risks

 Like any other drug, it has negative side effects:

 - Appetite suppression

 - Difficulty urinating